ssbc/envelope-js/test/README.md

 ## generate

-run `generate.js` to make example test-vectors which could be moved into the `envelope-spec` repo for all langauges to access.
+run `npm run generate` to make example test-vectors which could be moved into the `envelope-spec` repo for all langauges to access.